open-spaced-repetition/fsrs4anki/README.md

 The optimizer applies *Maximum Likelihood Estimation* and *Backpropagation Through Time* to estimate the stability of memory and learn the laws of memory from time-series review logs.
 Then, it can find the optimal retention to minimize the repetitions via the stochastic shortest path algorithm.

-For more detail on the mechanism of the FSRS algorithm, please see my papers: [A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling](https://www.maimemo.com/paper/) and [Optimizing Spaced Repetition Schedule by Capturing the Dynamics of Memory](https://doi.org/10.1109/TKDE.2023.3251721).
+For more detail on the mechanism of the FSRS algorithm, please see my papers: [A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling (free access)](https://www.maimemo.com/paper/) and [Optimizing Spaced Repetition Schedule by Capturing the Dynamics of Memory (submit request)](https://www.researchgate.net/publication/369045947_Optimizing_Spaced_Repetition_Schedule_by_Capturing_the_Dynamics_of_Memory).

 [FSRS4Anki Helper](https://github.com/open-spaced-repetition/fsrs4anki-helper) is an Anki add-on that supports the FSRS4Anki Scheduler.
 It has six features:
 1. **Reschedule** cards based on their entire review histories.